jc4883/therapose/README.md

 Checkout the live version [here](https://therapose.herokuapp.com/).

 Therapose is a last resort solution to prevent the worst scenario of failing mental health.
 When a student needs immediate mental health attention, she can choose one of a few broad categories, and be matched appropriately to a professional.
 My hope for this project was to provide a last case prevention for the loss of young adults who I interact with everyday, and those I don't.
+This project is built using **React**, **Redux**, **Ruby on Rails**, **PostgreSQL**, **WebRTC**, and **ActionCable**.

-This project won J.P.
+Therapose won J.P.
 Morgan's "Best Hack for Social Good" challenge at WHACK 2019.

 ## Inspiration